 review models, including those used in other jurisdictions and systems, for delivering mental health wellness training or employee assistance programs, treatment for PTSD and benefits related to PTSD (review must include outcomes and cost considerations);

 identify any programs in other jurisdictions with effective prevention, timely and effective medical intervention or high return-to-work rates for employees with work-related PTSD;

 review the definition of PTSD provided in Minnesota Statutes, section 176.011, subdivision 15, paragraph (d), and compare it to the definitions in other jurisdictions; and

 consider the list of occupations subject to the rebuttable presumption in Minn.
 Stat., section 176.011, subd.
 15, paragraph (e).

 The University of Minnesota research team will be hosting informational meetings to present information about the PTSD study.
 The meetings are tentatively scheduled for April 24 at 9:30 a.m. and April 29 at 2 p.m.
 More information about the meetings will be available soon.

 DLI and the University of Minnesota welcome your input about the PTSD study in the workers' compensation system.
 To offer feedback, complete the Workers' Compensation PTSD Policy form.
 Your feedback may be provided to the research team for review and consideration.

 Additional information, updates

-For additional information or to submit comments about the study, email Emily Streier, DLI Office of General Counsel, and Katherine Drake, DLI Research and Statistics, at firstname.lastname@example.org.
-Comments may be provided to a third-party research team for review and consideration in the final report.
+For additional information or to submit comments about the study, email Emily Streier, DLI Office of General Counsel, and Katherine Drake, DLI Research and Data Analytics, at email@example.com.
+Comments may be provided to the University of Minnesota research team for review and consideration in the final report.